-Approximately 29,500 organ transplants were performed in the United States in 2014; just under 6,00 of those were from living donors.
+Approximately 31,000 organ transplants were performed in the United States in 2015; just under 6,00 of those were from living donors.
 Another one million Americans receive donor tissue each year through reconstructive, restorative and cosmetic surgeries.
-Nevertheless, in December 2015, more than 123,000 individuals were waiting for life-saving organ transplants.
+Nevertheless, as of December 2016, nearly 120,000 individuals were waiting for life-saving organ transplants.
 Sadly, 22 Americans die every day waiting for a needed organ.
 To help meet the need for organ and tissue donors, the Ohio legislature has passed several pieces of legislation to increase the dissemination of information about organ and tissue donation, make it easy for Ohioans to become donors and provide workplace incentives for employees who serve as living donors.

 Q: What organs and tissues can be donated?
 A: